megahealth/TestBleLib/README.md

     4.Sync monitor data
     5.Parse monitor data and combine with filter daily data that synced by step 2 (Daily data's start and end must between in monitor data's startAt and endAt.The developers can store timestamps and temperature by yourself)
+## How to get blood pressure data
+    1.Implement MegaBleCallback.onTotalBpDataReceived() //This function will return bp data and test duration.
+    2.client.enableV2ModeEcgBp(true, megaRawdataConfig) //start blood pressure test
+    3.Use data from onTotalBpDataReceived() and call client.parseBpData() to get blood pressure data 4.client.enableV2ModeEcgBp(false, megaRawdataConfig) //stop blood pressure if ParsedBPBean.flag = 1 or test duration greater than 60s
+    (Tips:Please tell user to set caliSBP and caliDBP before blood pressure test.caliSBP is user's history of Systolic Blood Pressure, caliDBP is user's history of Diastolic Blood Pressure.)

+## How to get HRV data
+    1.Implement MegaBleCallback.onSyncNoDataOfHrv()// Sync HRV data done.
+    2.Call client.syncHrvData() to sync HRV data.
+    3.Use data from onSyncMonitorDataComplete() and call client.parseHrvData() to get HRV data after HRV data synced.
+    (Tips:HRV data is based on SPO2Monitor(Sleep SPO2Monitor).You can sync hrv data when monitor data synced.HRV data's type is 10.MegaBleCallback.onSyncMonitorDataComplete() will return hrv data)

 # Remarks
 - Please view the output information with the android studio console